Waggle dance: Mechanism

 Honeybees accumulate an electric charge during flying and when their body parts are moved or rubbed together.
 Bees emit constant and modulated electric fields during the waggle dance.
 Both low- and high-frequency components emitted by dancing bees induce passive antennal movements in stationary bees according to Coulomb's law.
 The electrically charged flagella of mechanoreceptor cells are moved by electric fields and more strongly so if sound and electric fields interact.
 Recordings from axons of the Johnston's organ indicate its sensitivity to electric fields.
 Therefore, it has been suggested that electric fields emanating from the surface charge of bees stimulate mechanoreceptors and may play a role in social communication during the waggle dance.

+Efficiency

+Honeybees make more use of the information in the waggle dance in complex, heterogenous landscapes, such as urban environments with gardens with different flowers, than in uniform landscapes dominated by arable land.
+As the use of the waggle dance information varies with landscape features, the efficiency with which information is conveyed by the waggle dance is not constant but depends on the environment.
+The use of the waggle dance also differs between bees:

+some bees observe over 50 waggle runs without successfully foraging, while others will forage successfully after observing 5 runs.
+Honeybees are able to successfully forage independently using olfactory cues and by remembering the location of previously rewarding food sites.
+The use of the waggle dance information in some environments can therefore be as low ten percent of the time..
+However, independent foragers will eventually switch to the food location information provided by the waggle dance, when their private information is no longer useful.